Renovation Contractor vs. Interior Designer vs. DIY

 Pro #1: Cohesive Aesthetics – Interior designers bring professional knowledge, creativity, and a trained eye to your project.
 They can optimise your space with designs you may not have considered.
 They are skilled at bringing colours, textures, and furniture together to reflect your taste while creating aesthetic balance in the space.

-Pro #2: Time and Stress Saver – Most of the time, designers will handle project management, sourcing, and logistics, alleviating stress and time commitment.
+Pro #2: Time and Stress Saver – Interior designers typically handle project management, sourcing, and logistics, thereby alleviating stress and reducing your time commitment.

-Pro #3: Access to Resources – Designers have access to exclusive resources, including high-quality materials, furnishings, and discounts that aren’t available to the general public.
+Pro #3: Access to Resources – Interior designers have access to exclusive resources, including high-quality materials, furnishings, and discounts that aren’t available to the general public.
 They can also recommend reliable contractors for your project.

 Con #1: Higher Costs – Hiring a designer involves additional costs, including design fees and potentially more expensive materials or furnishings.
 This can increase your project's overall budget.